johanvs/annotate-decisions/README.md

 # annotate-decisions
-A front interface to quickly annotate parts of a text by selecting them.

-In a given text you want to find key data, but you cannot automatise this findind : it needs to be done by a human.
-This interface allows the user to tell the system what are the key data of the text.
-It is done with an interface where you select parts of the text, and tell what they correspond to.
+This webpage allow you to manually identify key data on a text.
+The selected area are stored in a json format that can be stored in a database.

-Here the text is a legal decision, and the user has to find who are the lawyer, the law and the party of this decision.
+In the source code the included text is a legal decision, and the user can tell who are the lawyer, the law and the party of this decision.

+## Techonlogy ##

+Done in JavaScript with the framework [Vue.js](https://vuejs.org/)

 # How to use it #

 ## Change the text ##

-The text is harcoded in script.js.
+The text is hardcoded in script.js.

 ## Add annotations ##